Tried to run Gemma 4 locally at its limit (31b q8) on M1 Max 64GB

 Lessons Learned

 1. macOS limits GPU VRAM to about 75% of physical RAM by default.
-This can be increased using sysctl iogpu.wired_limit_mb.
+Can be increased with sysctl iogpu.wired_limit_mb.

 2. Context windows consume massive amounts of memory.
-We need to consider not only the model size but also the memory used by the KV cache.
-A 256K context can generate over 20GB of KV cache.
+Need to consider not just the model size but also KV cache memory usage.
+A 256K context generates over 20GB of KV cache.

 3. Ollama parameters can be customized with Modelfile.
-By reducing num_ctx, we can run larger models with limited memory.
+Reducing num_ctx allows running large models with limited memory.

-4. Quantization (Q4/Q8, etc.) involves tradeoffs.
+4. Quantization (Q4/Q8 compression) involves trade-offs.
 Q4 is smaller and easier to load but less accurate than Q8.
-If you have memory to spare, using Q8 with a reduced context window may be preferable.
+If you have memory to spare, using Q8 with a reduced context window might be better.

 Conclusion

-Macs with Apple Silicon are well-suited for running local LLMs thanks to unified memory.
-However, there are several points to be aware of, such as macOS VRAM limitations and memory consumption due to the context window.
+Macs with Apple Silicon are well-suited for running local LLMs thanks to their unified memory.
+However, there are several things to be aware of, such as macOS VRAM limitations and memory consumption by the context window.

-Through this investigation, I confirmed that Gemma 4's 31b-it-q8_0 (34GB) can run on an M1 Max 64GB machine.
-While context window adjustments are necessary, it's perfectly practical for inference with short prompts or API-like usage.
+This testing confirms that an M1 Max 64GB machine can run Gemma 4's 31b-it-q8_0 (34GB) model.
+While context window adjustments are necessary, it's perfectly practical for inference with short prompts or API-style usage.

-If you're interested in local LLMs, please give it a try.
+If you're interested in local LLMs, give it a try!

 Share this article